contagon/handbook/handbook/29-meetings-in-the-church.md

 Purpose

-Counsel together about the work of salvation and exaltation in the stake.
+Counsel together about the work of salvation and exaltation in the stake (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).

 Participants

 * Stake presidency.
 * High council.
 * Stake clerk and executive secretary.
-* Stake Relief Society, Young Women, and Primary presidents (the stake Young Men and Sunday School presidents are present as members of the high council)
+* Stake Relief Society, Young Women, and Primary presidents (the stake Young Men and Sunday School presidents are present as members of the high council).

 The stake president may invite others to attend as needed.